antham/gommit/README.md

   - wget -O /tmp/gommit https://github.com/antham/gommit/releases/download/v2.0.0/gommit_linux_386 && chmod 777 /tmp/gommit
 ```

-We can add a perl script in our repository to analyze the commit range, our main branch is master here:
+We can add a perl script in our repository to analyze the commit range against master for instance (master reference needs to be part of cloned history):

 ```perl
 #!/bin/perl